kanthaus/kanthaus.online/user/pages/20.events/2018-03-08_fs-monthly-meeting/event.en.md

 ---
-title: "Monthly meeting"
+title: "Monatliches Foodsharing Treffen"
-date: "2018-01-11"
+date: "2018-03-08"
 ---

 **Every 2nd Thursday a month at 7pm** we host the monthly meeting of Wurzen's foodsavers at Kanthaus.
+We plan the future of local foodsaving, strengthen our community, share food and spend a nice evening together.
+Be part of it!

 ===